giaabaoo/SpineXR-detection/README.md

 ## Overall framework

 1. **Train classification task**
-    1. Preprocess images for classification tasks.
+    1. Preprocess images for classification task.
     2. Train contrastive learning loss to learn a model to generate good latent space.
     3. Continue training the second stage to predict the abnormalities of images.
 2. **Train detection task**
-    1. Create a new MTurk task with survey template, replace the survey link with task link.
+    1. Preprocess annotations for detection task.
-    2. Create a batch with generated URLs.
+    2. Configure the settings to train the network with mmdetection.
 3. **Inference using both classification and detection branch**
     1. If the image is classified as normal, reject all the detected boxes.
 Otherwise, all bounding boxes from the detector is retained.